secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 ## Brazil

-All of the benefits listed below are administered and managed by [Remote](https://remote.com/country-explorer/brazil)
+All of the benefits listed below are administered and managed by [Remote](https://remote.com/country-explorer/brazil).
+Queries can be directed to help@remote.com.

 - 13th Salary - Also known as a 'Christmas Bonus', this payment is an amount equal to one month’s salary which is paid out to employees in two parts in November (by the 20th) and December.
 The pro-rated 13th-month salary is also due upon termination.
 The 13th-month payment is a legally mandated benefit and not part of the base salary.
 During negotiations with candidates, it is important to clearly state what salary is being offered and whether it is inclusive or exclusive of the 13th-month payment.
 The Christmas Bonus is calculated at 8.33% of the base annual salary
 - Vacations Bonus - Professionals in Brazil are entitled to 30 calendar days of vacation per year after every 12 months of service, and the employee must be paid 1/3rd of a month’s salary as a Vacations bonus.
 Holiday pay and holiday bonus payments are pro-rated upon termination.
 The Vacation bonus is calculated at 2.77% of the base annual salary.